spacemeshos/POET-OLD/protocol.md

     phi = proof.phi;
     for (i=0; i < t; i++) {

-        // note that verifier knows the identifier from the challenge it issued and can't trust the prover
+        // Note that verifier knows the identifier from the challenge it issued and can't trust the prover
         // to return the correct id.
-        node_id =  challenge.identifer(i);
+So node_id is taken from the challenge and not from the proof: node_id =  challenge.identifer(i);

         node_label = proof.label(i);

-        // Note that some labels may be omitted from the sibling list as they were included in previous siblings lists in the proof.
-The verifier needs to use aabel values of node ids it already knows about. e.g. build an in-memory dictionary [node_id : node_lable] and update it as a proof data is read.
+        // Note that labels that were already included in sibling lists in the proofs will be omitted from the sibling list.
+The verifier should to use the labels of node ids it already knows about. e.g. It builds an in-memory dictionary [node_id : node_lablel] and update it as a proof data is read.
+If the dictionary includes an entry for a node_id then the value should be read from the dictionary and not from the sibling list.

         siblings = proof.siblings(i);

         // STEP 1 - check the validity of node_label